-Today, Apple released the latest revenue report of its business and categories.
+Today, Apple released the latest revenue report for its business and categories.
 After the quarterly call with investors, the report shows a downturn in sales.

 During the last year, Apple witnessed a massive sale of iPhones worldwide.
 However, the company failed the mark for the Q4 earnings report.
 And despite good numbers, the downturn in sales doesn’t convince investors.